smalone9/tech-blog/README.md

 ## Contribution
 Made with ❤️ by Samantha Malone
-Shout out to my tutor
+Shout out to my tutor & Nathan Pfau
 © 2021 Samantha Malone.
 All rights reserved.